How to separate Thai Massage from yoga

-The fancy poses which look great as cover photos for yoga articles are generally not the ones which the average yoga practitioner can actually do.
+The fancy poses that look great as cover photos for yoga articles are generally not the ones that the average yoga practitioner can actually do.

-It’s still a good idea for Thai Massage therapists to have some of those fancy partner yoga techniques in your repertoire.
+It’s still a good idea for Thai Massage therapists to have some of those fancy partner yoga techniques in their repertoire.
 They might come in handy for those yogi clients.

 However if you want to build a successful Thai Massage practice with regular clients you will probably find that you will not use fancy techniques a lot.

-Often techniques which don’t look fancy at all will give you the best results.
+Often techniques that don’t look fancy at all will give you the best results.